-Technology: Build It In
+Technology: "Build It In"

-Embed privacy protective measures into the actual design and infrastructure of any new technology, including RFIDs.
+Embed privacy protective measures into the design and infrastructure of any new technology, including RFIDs.

-Technology: Build It In
+Technology: Build It In (Cont'd)

-- IBM Clipped Chip Solution; - Backend "middleware" information systems, integration with legacy systems; - Improved RFID tag security and privacy features; - Privacy and security defaults can and should be built into RFID technologies.
+- IBM Clipped Tag Solution; - Backend "middleware" information systems, integration with legacy systems; - Improved RFID tag security and privacy features; - Privacy and security defaults can and should be built into RFID technologies.